zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 # Types of Analytic Participating Media

-Sometimes, it's convenient to specify the concentration (density) of the medium, and not just its effective optical properties.
+Sometimes, it's convenient to specify the concentration (density) of the medium, and not its effective optical properties.
 For example, the attenuation coefficient can be computed using the following formula:

 $$ \tag{19} \bm{\sigma_t} = \rho \bm{\mu_t}, $$

 where \\(\rho\\) is the [volumetric mass density](https://en.wikipedia.org/wiki/Mass_density) (measured in units of \\(kg/m^{3}\\)) and \\(\bm{\mu_t}\\) is the [mass attenuation coefficient](https://en.wikipedia.org/wiki/Mass_attenuation_coefficient) (in units of \\(m^{2}/kg\\)).

 If your background is in real-time rendering, you may have heard of [constant, linear and exponential fog](http://www.terathon.com/lengyel/Lengyel-UnifiedFog.pdf).
 These names refer to variation of density, typically with respect to height, and can be used to model height fog and atmospheric scattering.
-In most cases, the albedo is assumed to be constant.
+Usually, the albedo is assumed to be constant.

 ## Constant Density